 Sie befinden sich hier

 Clinical researchers have to combine clinical expertise with a thorough understanding of the underlying molecular mechanisms that are altered in disease.
-Scientists in academic medicine or in industry are more competitive if they have a sound clinical understanding of the diseases they work on.
+Scientists in academic medicine or in industry are required to have a sound clinical understanding of the diseases they work on.
 Mutual understanding of clinical medicine and basic science is required for both the development of clinically relevant basic research projects, but also for the translation of discoveries back into clinical practice.
 This is particularly true for cancer research including Dermato-Oncology.

-The seminars will focus on general aspects of oncology (HIGS) and special aspects of dermatooncology (RTG), while the course/workshop program will offer methodological training in general techniques in cell and molecular biology (HBIGS, HIGS) and special techniques in dermatooncological research (RTG).
+The seminars will focus on general aspects of oncology (HIGS) and special aspects of Dermato-Oncology (RTG), while the course/workshop program will offer training in general techniques in cell and molecular biology (HBIGS, HIGS) and special techniques in skin cancer research (RTG).
 The latter courses will include one mandatory and further voluntary 2-day hands on courses each year.
 The courses and workshops are modular and may be freely chosen by the students according to their interests and educational needs.
 Soft skill training will be part of the program offered both by HBIGS and HIGS.
 Courses on the rules of good scientific practice, on research involving animal experiments, and on the collection, storage, editing and long-term provision of research data will also be offered by the RTG during the kick-off meeting for each novel cohort of PhD students.

-To allow the students of the RTG to fully exploit the teaching offers of the Graduate Schools and the RTG, each RTG student will be allowed to attend all seminars, courses and workshops of both HBIGS and HIGS.
-Formally, each student will therefore become a member of either HBIGS or HIGS in addition to being a member of the RTG.
-The teaching program of the RTG reflects the basic idea that each area of the graduate school and their partners at the DKFZ (HIGS) and Heidelberg University (HBIGS) should equally contribute to the progress of the respective student/scientific group.
-Therefore, participation of all graduate students, associate students, and PIs in the teaching program is considered essential.
+To allow the students of the RTG to fully exploit the teaching offers of the Graduate Schools and the RTG, each RTG student will be allowed to attend all seminars, courses and workshops of HBIGS and HIGS.
+Each student will become a member of either HBIGS or HIGS in addition to being a member of the RTG.
+Participation of all graduate students, associate students, and PIs in the teaching program is considered essential.
 Facilitating the communication with HBIGS, HIGS, and the RTG, several PIs of the RTG are (affiliated) members of HBIGS or HIGS (Angel, Augustin, Boutros, Cerwenka, Goerdt, Platten, Ruiz de Almodovar Egea, Sleeman, Umansky, Utikal).